 Guest blog by Jennifer McGregor from the Publichealthlibrary.org.

-Fortunately, there are countless tips and tricks that can help improve your health no matter what your daily routine looks like.
-From adding in fruits and vegetables to trying a new workout routine in the great outdoors, these are simple ways to make your life healthier and ultimately happier.
+There are countless tips and tricks that can help improve your health no matter what your daily routine looks like.
+From adding in fruits and vegetables to getting outdoors for some fresh air, these are simple ways to make your life healthier and ultimately happier.

 Eat Your Fruits and Vegetables